Woo95/DevHub_Obsidian/Portfolios_Eng/01_Introduction/06_Competitive Gaming Achievements.md

 - CS:GO — **Global Elite** (Highest rank)

 ---
-Recognized and **invited by multiple pro teams** in *Apex Legends*,
-I bring strategic insight and a deep understanding of game mechanics across genres.
+Recognized and **invited by multiple pro teams** in Apex Legends, I bring practical balancing instincts, deep mechanical insight, and a developer’s perspective on strategic systems and gameplay structure.